evsasse/gerenciador-de-minicursos/README.md

         meteor
 0. Using a browser go to localhost:3000, then configure Google login following the instructions that will appear
 0. Login with your account
+0. As the first user you should automagically become admin, if that doesn't happen, or you uncheck yourself from admin you can follow the next intructions.
+0. As admin the form for creating courses should be showing up, create a course :)

+## Making yourself an Admin, from the server-side
+**If you have access to an admin account it's much easier to do this using the web interface**

 0. On another terminal open the interface Meteor provides for MongoDB, where you've cloned

         cd minicursos